 Understanding the Base

 In a city characterized by the starkness of contrast and lack of communication between its parallel worlds, we can easily forget that the tech sector really only makes up a minority of the city—by a generous definition, roughly one-fifth of the population.
-While election results cause outrage on part of many vocal technologists, nothing can substitute the need for dialogue with the broad voter base outside of tech.
+While election results cause outrage from many vocal technologists, nothing can substitute the need for dialogue with the broad voter base outside of tech.
 Twitter feeds us a spew of disbelief in the face of new election results, but this does not help to change the status quo.
 While polling is part of any career politician’s electioneering toolkit, those entering the stage through tech might not have considered their advantage in understanding human behavior—after all, they do this at scale and in incredibly precise ways every day.

 As long as we lack comprehensive, robust data on opinions and preferences that go beyond the mere statistics of party adherence, we don’t know why people vote a certain way.
 Many people simply look at the high voter turnout and the anti-tech rhetoric spouted by many San Franciscans, shrug their shoulders, and assume all is lost.
 But why take these explanations at their word, especially when so much of the frame is controlled by entrenched political factions and a pliant local media?
 A more detailed survey addressing the reasoning behind voters’ stances on housing, land use, and criminal prosecution, is precisely what we need to carefully design a framework that addresses and appeals to a possible majority of San Franciscans, beyond just tech.